schwatter/HyperionNG_Githubdater/README.md

 6. Hit the workflow
 7. Go down and enter "Generate token"
 8. Save token in script @ TOKEN = "ghp_............."

+The intern workdir is /tmp, so that the script can rest for example in persistent /home.
+Start the script with
+'''
+root@vuultimo4k:~# cd /home
+root@vuultimo4k:/home# python HyperionNG_Githubdater.py
+'''